FAQ

 We require at least three letters of recommendation.
 Ideally, we like to see letters from both Internal Medicine and Pediatrics reflecting your clinical work in those departments.
 Often this takes the form of a "Chair Letter" or “Department Letter” which can be written by the program director, clerkship director, or other educational leader.
 The most helpful department letters describe your clinical performance on clerkship and/or acting internships in the department.

-We recognize that having department letters may not be possible for all students, particularly due to rotation limitations during the pandemic, and this is not a requirement.
+We recognize that having department letters may not be possible for all students, so departmental letters are a suggestion, not a requirement.
 We also recognize that students may not have completed acting internships in time to have 2 department letters uploaded at the time of initial ERAS release, and we will review your application regardless.

 We do not require that any letters be written by Med-Peds physicians, given that students have variable access to Med-Peds mentors.
 Furthermore we prefer to see letters from physicians who know applicants well, regardless of specialty.